 Stephen King nearly gave up on Carrie and threw it away until his wife convinced him to give it another go.
 He’s now published dozens of novels and is one of the most well-known writers of our time.

 Ai Weiwei has been exiled, imprisoned, and loudly debated regarding his art in critique of the Chinese government.
 He has started a powerful movement in resistance.

 Overall, I want to encourage you the embrace the ideas that may be rejected by others or even the ones initially rejected by yourself.
 Trust that there’s a reason that you’re holding onto the concept and just let yourself run with it.
 It’s at this point that I want to add that I’ve really been trying to get back to my childhood mentality in creativity: no idea is a bad idea.
-Simply try without the many voices in the world weighing you down, and decide later whether or not the concept is worth pursuing.
-Any given idea might not become anything, but it could be your breakthrough.
+Simply try without the many voices in the world weighing you down and decide later whether or not the concept is worth pursuing.
+An idea might not become anything, but it could be your breakthrough.
 Don’t count it out before you give it a chance.